melezhik/sparrowdo/doc/sparky-integration.md

 Tags are symbolic labels attached to hosts, tags allow to:

-* separate one hosts from another (ala ansible groups)
+* group hosts or separate them from earch other (ala ansible groups)

 * pass key/value pairs to hosts configurations